4-n-d-o/Prehrajto-downloader/README.md

 2. Click on result
 3. Click on download button

+# Disclaimer
+As developer, I do not take any responsibility for usage of this software by individuals.
-### This project is just sending request to search and parse link from html.
-### Please consider supporting prehrajto to access their inweb player without ads instead of using this.
+This project is just sending request, parsing html and finding text in it (same thing you can achieve by normal browser) Please consider supporting prehrajto to access their inweb player without ads instead of using this.